MiguelMoutela/r-style-guide/README.md

 ### Identifiers
 Don't use hyphens (` -`) in identifiers.
-Variable names should be all lower case and words separated with underscores (`variable_name`).
+Variable names should be all lower case and words separated with an underscore (`variable_name`).
 Function names should have an initial capital letter and no dots (`FunctionName`); constants are named like functions but with an initial k.